 Clearly the ideal would be for instructors to be trained across all conditions.
-Some Health Board regions had addressed this by offering training 'in house' training via NHS staff and support for continuing professional development in LTC.
+Some Health Board regions had addressed this by offering training "in house" training via NHS staff and support for continuing professional development in LTC.
 This supplemented externally provided courses in conditions specific areas, e.g. cardiac provided by the British Association for Cardiovascular Prevention and Rehabilitation (BACPR).
 However, this means there is no standardisation between boards.
 Other Health Board regions have taken the approach of identifying what they considered to be key risk areas, e.g. cardiac and falls, and sending instructors on these initially until further funding/support became available.
-A condition specific delivery model which many schemes had started allowed easier implementation in relation to instructor training, as for example in cardiac, where only one course was needed and the instructor then had the appropriate skills to deliver classes.
+A condition specific delivery model which many schemes had started allowed easier implementation in relation to instructor then had the appropriate skills to deliver classes.